LettError/designSpaceRoboFontExtension/README.md

 * A proposed UFO name will appear.
 This can't be edited at the moment.
 * Use the `Duplicate` button to duplicate a selected instance.
 * If the UFO for an instance can be found then a `✓` appears next to the name.
 If it exists you can use the `open` button to open it in RoboFont.
+* The relative pathname to the instance UFO is editable as text (so you need to know what you're doing!)

+## Rules
+The rules panel is experimental.
+It is possible to define and edit rules and conditions.
+But these are not actually supported anywhere.
+[More discussion of the rules elements here.](https://github.com/LettError/designSpaceDocument#rules)

 ## Report
 * This panel shows a very basic validation report of what needs to be done and where the UFOs are, etc.